dieterichlawson/tdml/README.md

-## Tapdynamics machine learning project
+## Tap Dynamics machine learning

-This project contains various scripts and tools for the machine learning portion of the tapdynamics project
+This project contains various scripts and tools for the machine learning portion of the Tap Dynamics project

 Directory structure: